 Here, Press Association Sport looks at five more high-profile goalkeeping blunders.

-Liverpool’s Champions League final loss to Real Madrid in May will be forever linked with Karius – a match which led to Alisson’s signing.
+Liverpool’s Champions League final loss to Real Madrid last month will be forever linked with Karius.
 He served up an open goal for Karim Benzema and then let a Gareth Bale strike go through his hands as Liverpool lost 3-1.
 He was later said to have suffered concussion after an earlier collision with Sergio Ramos.